mobinmob/void-66-services/conf/void-66boot-.md

 After running `66boot-initial-setup` a user is expected to configure their system, either by editing directly `/etc/66rc.conf` or by using `66-env`.
 The boot@ service gives the user a lot of power in order to configure the boot process and that is awesome and... dangerous.
 Some basic configuration keys correspond to the configurations keys in /etc/rc.conf and these settings can be safely transferred to the new configuration format.
-That is exactly what `66boot-rc.conf` does.
-And in many cases it will be enough to run it in order to configure  the system.
+That is exactly what `66boot-rcdotconf` does.
+And in many cases it will be enough to run it in order to configure  the system, by reusing the native voidlinux configuration.
 A user can then either continue using rc.conf and re-run the script on configuration changes or gradually learn and take advantag of the new configuration format.

 ### 2.3 66boot-storage-autoconf

 When an option in the `boot@` module service configuration is disabled,the corresponding service script will not run at all.
 That is a very nice feature that lets a user fine-tune the boot process and avoid execution of what they do not need.
-It can also lead to severe problems in boot if a needed options are disabled. `66boot-rcdotconf` will check for the validity of some configuration keys when applying configurationf from `/etc/rc.conf`, but there was another area with potential issues.
+It can also lead to severe problems in boot if needed options are disabled. `66boot-rcdotconf` will check for the validity of some configuration keys when applying configurationf from `/etc/rc.conf`, but there was another area with potential issues.

 `boot@` has seperate services for the support of lvm, mdraid, dmraid, luks, zfs, btrfs.
 In the original implementation enabling one of these if the necessary utilities were not present in the system or even if there were but no storage device of the type was detected, the boot will fail.
 This was... correct, but also fragile. `66boot-storage-autoconf` was created to make this area of configuration easier for the user and the boot proccess more robust.